The very best places to experience Día de Muertos in 2026!

 The beauty of an October/November trip to Mexico’s Riviera Maya is that it’s not peak season so there are good deals to be had.
 The rainy season and hurricane season have both ended too.
 Good weather and good prices.
 Sweet.

-🗝 Experience Día de los Muertos processions, theatrical productions, music, ceremonial food and other traditions in Cancun and at Xcaret Park and other venues,
+🗝 Experience Día de Muertos processions, theatrical productions, music, ceremonial food and other traditions in Cancun and at Xcaret Park and other venues,

 🗝 Most of the bigger hotels will have elaborate altars but the best place to see how locals are celebrating Día de los Muertos in Cancun is in Parque de las Palapas in downtown Cancun.
 Here there are altars, face painting, and a Day of the Dead parade ends here.